nmelepat/release-test/hello-x/README.md

 This Python code defines a simple greeting application.
 It has the following features:
-- Display the currennt date
+- Display the currennt date.
-- Send a message of the day
+- Send a message of the day.